 How is Hypertonic Pelvic Floor Treated?

 Treatment involves an thorough examination of posture, muscle strength, and coordination of the body and specifically the pelvic floor.
-Manual therapy, biofeedback, ultrasound imaging, and exercises are common components of hypertonic pelvic floor treatment.
+Manual therapy, biofeedback, ultrasound imaging, and exercises are common components of hypertonic pelvic floor treatment and can help manage pelvic floor issues.

 Exercises for pelvic floor release.
 Exercises for home programming include learning to sense when the pelvic floor is contracted and controlling the muscles to relax them.